lance-gg/lance/README.md

 ##Features:##

 * Focus on writing your game.
 Incheon takes care of the netcode
+* Supports any type of game or genre
 * Optimized networking
     * TCP via websockets / UDP via WebRTC (soon)
     * Communication is packed and serialized into binary